mandar-18/PR430_pipinstall/README.md

 **Requirements**

 - Python 3
+- Tensorflow 2
-- Module requirements are included in requirements.txt
+- Other module requirements are included in requirements.txt